Love Your Block

 Awarded cities will be expected to use funds in accordance with the intentions of the Love Your Block program and for direct support of the impact volunteering initiatives.

-- Acceptable use of project implementation grant funds includes, among others, costs associated with engaging volunteers in:
+Acceptable use of project implementation grant funds includes but is not limited to costs associated with engaging volunteers in:

 - Activating vacant lots or empty storefronts/buildings